ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Proposed Method

 \subsection{Implementation Notes}

-To achieve clean data, we performed a few textual preprocessing actions on all input texts:

-\begin{itemize} \item Expanding contractions: We replaced all contractions with the expanded version of the expressions.
-For example, "is not" instead of “isn’t". \item Cleaning punctuation marks: We separated the punctuation marks\footnote{The punctuation marks are: period, comma, question mark, hyphen, dash, parentheses, apostrophe, ellipsis, quotation mark, colon, semicolon, exclamation point.} from words to achieve cleaner sentences.
-For example, the sentence “This is’ (fun).” is converted to “This is ‘ ( fun ) .” \item Cleaning special characters: We replaced some special characters with an alias.
-For example, “alpha” instead of “\( \alpha \)”. \end{itemize}

-Our approach builds on using BERT sentence embedding in a neural network.
-More specifically, first we obtains token representation using BERT tokenizer with the maximum sequence length of 100 (the maximum sequence length of BERT is 512).
+Since our approach builds on using BERT sentence embedding in a neural network, first, we obtain token representation using BERT tokenizer with the maximum sequence length of 100 (the maximum sequence length of BERT is 512).
 Then, we generate BERT sentence embedding by feeding tokens as input into the BERT model (vector size=768).

 The model will pass BERT embedding vectors of the given text and its sentences as inputs to a neural network with eight layers.
 For each sentence, We have a separate parallel line of three hidden layers which are concatenated in the fourth layer and continue in a sequential manner to predict the single target value.
 We use \verb+huggingface+ and \verb+keras.tensorflow+ packages for the BERT model and neural network implementations, respectively.

-It is important to note that we used BERT model to generate sentence embedding.
+It is important to note that we used the BERT model to generate sentence embedding.
 Therefore, training is performed on the neural network and not on the BERT model.
 BERT comes with two pre-trained general types (the BERT\textsubscript{BASE} and the BERT\textsubscript{LARGE}), both of which are pre-trained from unlabeled data extracted from BooksCorpus \cite{zhu2015aligning} with 800M words and English Wikipedia with 2,500M words \cite{devlin2018bert}.
-In our proposed method, we use the smaller sized (BERT\textsubscript{BASE}) with 12 layers, 768-hidden, 12-heads, 110M parameters, which is pre-trained on lower-cased English text (uncased).
+In our proposed method, we use the smaller sized (BERT\textsubscript{BASE}) with 12 layers, 768-hidden states, 12-heads, and 110M parameters, which are pre-trained on lower-cased English text (uncased).